TritonVM/triton-vm/specification/arithmetization.md

 1. If the indicator `idc` is 0 in the next row and LT in the next row is 2 and (lsb of LHS equals lsb of RHS) and the indicator `idc` in the current row is 0, then LT in the current row is 2.
 1. If the indicator `idc` is 0 in the next row and LT in the next row is 2 and (lsb of LHS equals lsb of RHS) and the indicator `idc` in the current row is 1, then LT in the current row is 0.
 1. If the indicator `idc` is 0 in the next row, then AND in the current row equals twice AND in the next row plus (the product of the lsb of LHS and the lsb of the RHS).
-1. If the indicator `idc` is 0 in the next row, then XOR in the current row equals twice XOR in the next row plus the lsb of LHS plus the lsb of RHS minus (twice the product of the lsb of LHS and the lsb of the RHS).
+1. If the indicator `idc` is 0 in the next row, then XOR in the current row equals twice XOR in the next row plus the lsb of LHS plus the lsb of RHS minus (twice the product of the lsb of LHS and the lsb of RHS).
 1. If the indicator `idc` is 0 in the next row, then REV in the current row is (REV in the next row divided by 2, corresponding to a 1-bit right-shift) plus ($2^{31}$ times the lsb of LHS).

+Written in disjunctive form, the same constraints can be expressed as:
+1. LHS in the current row is 0 or `idc` in the next row is 0.
+1. RHS in the current row is 0 or `idc` in the next row is 0.
+1. `idc` in the next row is 1 or `ci` in the next row is `ci` in the current row.
+1. `idc` in the next row is 1 or LHS is 0 or `bits` in the next row is `bits` in the current row plus 1.
+1. `idc` in the next row is 1 or RHS is 0 or `bits` in the next row is `bits` in the current row plus 1.
+1. `idc` in the next row is 1 or (the lsb of LHS is 0 or 1).
+1. `idc` in the next row is 1 or (the lsb of RHS is 0 or 1).
+1. `idc` in the next row is 1 or (LT in the next row is 1 or 2) or LT in the current row is 0.
+1. `idc` in the next row is 1 or (LT in the next row is 0 or 2) or LT in the current row is 1.
+1. `idc` in the next row is 1 or (LT in the next row is 0 or 1) or the lsb of LHS is 1 or the lsb of RHS is 0 or LT in the current row is 1.
+1. `idc` in the next row is 1 or (LT in the next row is 0 or 1) or the lsb of LHS is 0 or the lsb of RHS is 1 or LT in the current row is 0.
+1. `idc` in the next row is 1 or (LT in the next row is 0 or 1) or the lsb of LHS is unequal to the lsb of RHS or `idc` is 1 or LT in the current row is 2.
+1. `idc` in the next row is 1 or (LT in the next row is 0 or 1) or the lsb of LHS is unequal to the lsb of RHS or `idc` is 0 or LT in the current row is 0.
+1. `idc` in the next row is 1 or AND in the current row equals twice AND in the next row plus (the product of the lsb of LHS and the lsb of the RHS).
+1. `idc` in the next row is 1 or XOR in the current row equals twice XOR in the next row plus the lsb of LHS plus the lsb of RHS minus (twice the product of the lsb of LHS and the lsb of RHS).
+1. `idc` in the next row is 1 or REV in the current row is (REV in the next row divided by 2) plus ($2^{31}$ times the lsb of LHS).

 **Relations to Other Tables**